Scirra/Construct-Addon-SDK/README.md

 Refer to the [Addon SDK manual](https://www.construct.net/make-games/manuals/addon-sdk) to get started!

+## Support

+Post to the [Plugin SDK forum](https://www.construct.net/en/forum/construct-3/plugin-sdk-10) for general questions and help.
+If you think you've run in to a problem with Construct itself, please [file an issue](https://github.com/Scirra/Construct-bugs).

 ## Contributions

 We are hosting the SDK files on GitHub, but we don't intend to accept contributions to this code.
 Feel free to start a new repository if you want to provide additional SDK samples or an altered version of the SDK.